-The solver for the LAD problem and the greedy algorithm are implemented using the MATLAB optimization toolbox~\cite{matlab} on a PC equipped with Intel Core i7-9750H with 16GB RAM running on Windows 10.
-The city of Memphis in US is selected as a target area to conduct this simulation study.
-Ten random delivery scenarios are created where 500 customer locations are randomly selected.
+The MATLAB optimization toolbox~\cite{matlab} is used to solve A-VRPD and implement the greedy algorithm.
+A PC equipped with a Intel Core i7-9750H processor with 16GB RAM running on Windows 10 is used for this simulation study.
+Ten random delivery scenarios are created where 500 customer locations are randomly selected from the city of Memphis in the US.
 These 500 customer locations are distributed into 80 groups.
-Additionally, different types of AVs are used, \emph{i.e.,} compact sedans (type 1), large sedans (type 2), and pickup trucks (type 3).
+Different types of AVs are used including compact sedans (type 1), SUVs (type 2), and pickup trucks (type 3).
 The default number of AVs available for delivery is set to 50.
-Fig.~\ref{fig:map} displays an example scenario showing the distribution center and the groups consisting of customer locations.
+All AVs are uniformly distributed in the region.

-Two main metrics used in this study are the amount of money savings for the delivery company and the average profits for each participating vehicle.
-In computing the average profits for a participating vehicle, the 50:50 profit model is adopted where the delivery company and participating vehicles equally share the earnings.
-It should be noted that one can use a different profit model that fits their needs.
-Another important metric is the delivery completion time that measures how long it takes to complete serving all customer locations.
-In measuring these metrics, varying scenarios are used with a different number of available AVs.
-Table II summarizes the default input parameters.
-The fuel costs for different types of vehicles are determined based on the real-world pricing information reported in~\cite{fuelcost}.
+A main metric used in this simulation study is the amount of profits both for the logistics company and AV owners.
+To calculate profits for participating AV owners, the 50:50 profit model is used that allows the delivery company and participating AVs to equally share the profits.
+Another important metric is the ``delivery finish time'' that measures how long it takes to complete to serve all customers.
+We measure these two metrics by varying delivery scenarios and the number of available AVs.
+Table III summarizes the default parameters.
+The fuel costs for different types of vehicles are determined based on real-world data~\cite{fuelcost}.
+In particular, the budget $b$ is determined according to~\cite{amazon2}; a truck driver makes approximately \$24 per hour and covers about 100 customers a day~\cite{allen2018understanding, amazon1}.
+Therefore, the per-customer cost is roughly \$2.4.
+Since there are 500 customers to serve, the budget $b$ is set to \$1,200.